Seeing Through Green: Text-Based Classification and the Firm's Returns from Green Patents: Appendix A: Natural language processing

 \subsection{A.1.
 Green-patents vocabulary}

 This section contains reference to our custom dictionary constructed for \textbf{true green} patents classification.
 Table \ref{tab: baseline_k} contains baseline expressions related to green patents and technologies produced by Chat GPT and Gemini and used to feed the Word2Vec model for the production of an enlarged dictionary.

-Table \ref{tab: voc}, \ref{tab: voc_cooc_1}, and \ref{tab: voc_cooc_2} represent our final enlarged vocabulary for regex match into patents descriptive texts.
+Baseline expressions in addition to the ones listed in Table, \ref{tab: voc_expansion_1}, and \ref{tab: voc_expansion_2} represent our final enlarged vocabulary for regex match into patents descriptive texts.
 It is made of two kinds of expressions: \begin{itemize} \item \textbf{Single expressions} like \textit{energy conservation} that, if matched into a text, would label it as green related. \item \textbf{Co-occurrences} like \textit{carbon} and \textit{capture} that would require the presence of both at a minimum distance of 20 words to classify a patent text as green. \end{itemize}